 WVNCC Facilities Department provides maintenance of campus buildings and grounds.
 Facilities monitors and repairs unsafe facility conditions and assists with those raising concerns for personal safety and property protection.
 Conditions can include inoperative locking hardware, exterior lighting, steps and handrails, unsecured equipment, and hazardous conditions.
 If any of these conditions are found to be unsafe, they should be brought to the attention of the Director of Facilities Patricia Marker at 304-830-2812.
-Maintenance staff are available from 5:00 AM - 10:00PM Monday through Thursday and 6:00AM - 7:00PM Friday.
+Maintenance staff are available from 6:00 AM - 10:00PM Monday through Thursday and 6:00AM - 7:00PM Friday (during college operation hours)